Post job

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've found the administrative technical support candidate you'd like to hire, it's time to write an offer letter.
-This should include an explicit job offer that includes the salary, as well as the details of any other perks.
-Qualified candidates might be looking at multiple positions, so your offer needs to be competitive if you really like the candidate.
+This should include an explicit job offer that includes the salary and the details of any other perks.
+Qualified candidates might be looking at multiple positions, so your offer must be competitive if you like the candidate.
 Also, be prepared for a negotiation stage, as candidates may way want to tweak the details of your initial offer.
 Once you've settled on these details, you can draft a contract to formalize your agreement.

 You should also follow up with applicants who don't get the job with an email letting them know that you've filled the position.

 After that, you can create an onboarding schedule for a new administrative technical support.
-Employee Action Forms should be completed by Human Resources and the hiring manager.
+Human Resources and the hiring manager should complete Employee Action Forms.
 Human Resources should also ensure that onboarding paperwork is completed, including I-9s, benefits enrollment, federal and state tax forms, etc., and that new employee files are created.

 • Determine employee type (full-time, part-time, contractor, etc.)